ned14/outcome/doc/src/content/tutorial/default-actions/happens1.md

 +++
-title = "result<udt, err>.value()"
+title = "-- What happens?"
 description = ""
 weight = 10
 +++

+Let us run the code from the previous page:

 ```
 ned@lyta:~/outcome/build_posix$ bin/outcome-snippets_udts
-32767
+Segmentation fault (core dumped)
 ned@lyta:~/outcome/build_posix$
 ```

 Apparently no exception was thrown?
 Correct.
+Nor was a value printed, though this will *randomly* vary depending on your compiler, libraries, the wind blowing on the day ...

-It is very likely, given the contents of the tutorial to date, that you will find this surprising.
+You will probably find this surprising.
 This is because the *default action* for a user-defined error type is **undefined behaviour**.

 Let's
-demonstrate this by running the code under the undefined behaviour sanitiser and see what happens instead:
+demonstrate this by recompiling the code to use the undefined behaviour sanitiser and see what happens instead:

 ```